blakeblackshear/frigate/docs/docs/configuration/genai.md

 title: Generative AI
 ---

-Generative AI can be used to automatically generate descriptions based on the thumbnails of your events.
-This helps with [semantic search](/configuration/semantic_search) in Frigate by providing detailed text descriptions as a basis of the search query.
+Generative AI can be used to automatically generate descriptions based on the thumbnails of your tracked objects.
+This helps with [Semantic Search](/configuration/semantic_search) in Frigate by providing detailed text descriptions as a basis of the search query.

 ## Configuration